 - Performance Boost: Early estimates suggest a 15% increase in CPU speeds and a massive 30% improvement in power efficiency.

-- Integrated Architecture: Leaks indicate a new “wafer-level” packaging where the RAM sits directly on the same silicon as the CPU and GPU.
+- Integrated Architecture: Leaks indicate a new “wafer-level” packaging (WMCM) where the RAM sits directly on the same silicon as the CPU and GPU.
 This reduces latency and improves thermal management, allowing the iPhone to sustain high-performance tasks like AAA gaming or 8K video editing without overheating.

 - Advanced Apple Intelligence: The A20 Pro is built to handle “Agentic AI”—AI that doesn’t just answer questions but performs tasks on your behalf, like organizing entire travel itineraries or managing complex workflows across multiple apps.